 The Parish of Bradley Stoke takes the safety and security of all seriously.
 If you have any concerns regarding safeguarding with regard to children, young people or vulnerable adults please contact our Parish Safeguarding Team via the church contact list or email: firstname.lastname@example.org to make initial contact.

 Statement for Safeguarding Children, Young People & Vulnerable Adults

-Sue Cale Parish Safeguarding Officer (PSO) Christ the King
+Sue Cale Parish Safeguarding Officer (PSO)

-In developing this safeguarding policy the churches of Christ the King and Holy Trinity in the Parish of Bradley Stoke wish to reflect that we are all in need of protection from harm and that, as a Christian community, it is the responsibility of every one of us to protect those less able to protect themselves.
+Safeguarding children, young people and vulnerable adults in our care In developing this safeguarding statement the church in the Parish of Christ the King Bradley Stoke wishes to reflect that we are all in need of protection from harm and that, as a Christian community, it is the responsibility of every one of us to protect those less able to protect themselves.